Quantifying Data Similarity Using Cross Learning: More Details of Applications to Real-world Data

 \subsection{Canine Image Classification}

 More details about this experiment are described here.

-Our target dataset is the Roboflow Dogs vs Wolves dataset, which contains 194 dog images and 412 wolf images.
+Our target dataset is the Roboflow Dogs vs Wolves dataset, which contains 194 dog images and 412 wolf images \citep{zhong2023learning, zhong2024intrinsic, zhong2025splitz, zhong2024learning, zhang2024filtered}.
 The relatively small size and class imbalance make this dataset difficult to classify accurately.
 As source datasets, we considered: (i) Kaggle Dogs vs Wolves (1,000 dogs and 1,000 wolves), which is more balanced and substantially larger; (ii) Kaggle Cats vs Dogs (a random sample of 1,000 cats and 1,000 dogs), which shares one class with the target task but introduces a distinct source species; and (iii) Kaggle Horses vs Camels (200 horses and 200 camels), which has a similar binary structure but with entirely different categories.
 These source datasets provide different levels of semantic and distributional similarity relative to the target task.

-We employed the Encoder--Head CLS introduced in Algorithm~3, this time using ResNet-18 as the backbone encoder.
-Because ResNet-18 has substantially more parameters than LeNet-5, we initialized the model with ImageNet-pretrained weights to ensure stable convergence.
+We employed the Encoder--Head CLS introduced in Algorithm~3, using ResNet-18 as the backbone encoder.
+And we initialized the model with ImageNet-pretrained weights to ensure stable convergence.
 As before, a shared encoder was trained jointly on the target and source datasets, followed by domain-specific heads for cross-domain evaluation.

 For empirical validation, we used the 5-fold cross-validation to estimate the test errors.